 - Does the author explain the back-up plan for data throughout the award period?

-- Does the author describe how long the data will be retained or preserved and why?
+- Does the author describe how long each type of data will be retained or preserved and why?

-- Does the author describe hardware or campus or commercial services to be used to assure data preservation?
+- Does the author describe hardware or campus or external services to be used to assure data preservation?
 Is this preservation sufficient for the nature of the data and aligned with agency requirements?
 This is especially important if not published in a trusted repository.

 Data Sharing and Public Access

 - Are there any privacy issues for the data types being shared?
 If so, does the author plan appropriate measures to protect privacy (e.g. measures taken to anonymize data, disposition of data including personally identifiable information)?
 If there is private or proprietary data, will it be explicitly stated in the data publication or release language?

 - Does the author indicate when data collection will be completed?